postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 For example, if you're working with an API for a To Do list application, you might use a `GET` method to retrieve the current list of tasks, a `POST` method to create a new task, and a `PUT` or `PATCH` method to edit an existing task.

 Postman supports a number of additional request methods by default, and you can use custom methods.
-Select the method drop-down list, edit the method name text, and save your new method.
+Select the method dropdown list, edit the method name text, and save your new method.
 To delete a method, hover over it in the list and select the trash icon.

 > To try out the `https://postman-echo.com/get` endpoint, leave the `GET` method selected and select __Send__.

-The same location (sometimes called "route") can provide more than one endpoint, by accepting different methods.
+The same location (sometimes called "route") can provide more than one endpoint by accepting different methods.
 For example, an API might have a `POST` `/customer` endpoint for adding a new customer, and a `GET` `/customer` endpoint for retrieving an existing customer.

 * If your request doesn't require parameters or authentication, you can select __Send__ to fetch a response.
 * Otherwise, specify your [parameters](#sending-parameters) and any [body data](#sending-body-data) you need to send to the API.